draganbabic/uni-form/README.markdown

 by adding (or removing) a CSS class .inlineLabels to the fieldset element.

-There is another option in regards to the layout and it concerns what is referred to as “multifields”.
+There is another option in regards to the layout and it concerns what is referred to as "multifields".
 These are fields that contain multiple inputs per unit and are usually used for checkboxes and radio buttons.
 Each layout supports an alternate multifield layout.
 This is achieved by adding (or removing) a CSS class .alternate to the ul element.